-Technology is advancing at an alarming rate.
+Technology is advancing at an alarming rate which is causing an IT skills gap.
 To keep up, candidates must keep their skills up to date.
 But the question is, with technology advancing so fast, where is it best to focus your efforts?
 To help you out, we have combined this list of the most wanted tech skills of 2019.

 It’s no secret that individuals with tech skills, knowledge and talent are in high demand.
 The growing demand for tech talent is obviously due to rapid advances in IT and technology.
 However, virtually all industries are grappling with emerging technology to remain competitive.
 As a result, it’s not only the tech industry that’s struggling to find tech talent, it’s right across the board.